DhruvPatel01/notebooks/Physics/Theoretical_Minimum/QM-Notes.md

 Recall that time evolution of particle is given by generalized Schrodinger's equation $i\hbar \frac{\partial \psi(x, t)}{\partial t} = H \psi(x, t)$.
 Where H is Hamiltonian, and is energy of the quantum system.

-A simplest Hamiltonian is $H = -cP$, where c is a fixed number.
+A simplest Hamiltonian is $H = cP$, where c is a fixed number.
 If we apply above equation here, we get,
 $i\hbar \frac{\partial \psi(x, t)}{\partial t} = -c i \hbar \frac{\partial \psi(x, t)}{\partial x}$.
 Which leads to $\frac{\partial \psi(x, t)}{\partial t} = -c \frac{\partial \psi(x, t)}{\partial x}$.
 Any function $\psi(x - ct)$ solves this equation.

 At T = 0, we have some function $\psi(x)$.
 Note that due to normalization contraints, this function has to go to zero towards the ends.
 The wave function might look something like this.